3DGenomes/TADpole/README.md

 ![Zoom](https://github.com/paulasoler/TADpole/blob/master/misc/zoom_pictures.png)

-To obtain these interaction matrices, we processed the HiC data using the [TADbit](https://github.com/3DGenomes/TADbit) Python library, that deals with all the necessary steps to analyze and normalize 3C-based data.
+To obtain these interaction matrices, we processed the Hi-C data using the [TADbit](https://github.com/3DGenomes/TADbit) (2) Python library, that deals with all the necessary steps to analyze and normalize Hi-C data.

 In this tutorial, we are going to use **chromosome18_10Mb.tsv**.

 ### 2.1) Input data
 To run the main function `TADpole`, you need to provide an intrachromosomal interaction matrix, representing an entire chromosome or a contiguous chromosome region.
 Input data are provided in a tab-delimited matrix format containing the interaction values in each cell.
 These interaction values can be the raw or normalized interaction counts.
-We highly recommend [ONED](https://github.com/qenvio/dryhic) normalization, as it effectively corrects for known experimental biases.
+We recommend [ONED](https://github.com/qenvio/dryhic) (3) normalization, as it effectively corrects for known experimental biases.

 ### 2.2) Running the algorithm